chigkim/VOLlama/README.md

 Download and install [Ollama](https://ollama.com/).

-To download a model, execute the command below, replacing `openhermes` with a [different model](https://ollama.ai/library) as needed:
+You need to download nomic-embed-text for embedding as well as a model to generate text.
+Execute the command below, replacing `openhermes` with a [different model](https://ollama.ai/library) as needed:
 ```
+ollama pull nomic-embed-text
 ollama pull openhermes
 ```